-The security model of Singularity (as described above, a href="sec:securityandpriviledge">"A user inside a Singularity container is the same user as outside the container") defines the Singularity workflow.
+The security model of Singularity (as described above, "A user inside a Singularity container is the same user as outside the container") defines the Singularity workflow.
 There are generally two groups of actions you must implement on a container; management (building your container) and usage.